YulinLiu20/Decaf/README.md

 DeCaf solves this by providing a real-time, structured, and decentralized data feed—powered by ICP canisters—tailored for three key user groups:

--Academia, enabling professors and students to research ICP like they do BTC and ETH
+-**Academia**, enabling professors and students to research ICP like they do BTC and ETH

--AI Agents, offering machine-readable feeds for model training and autonomous reasoning
+-**AI Agents**, offering machine-readable feeds for model training and autonomous reasoning

--Industry, supporting dashboards, DeFi strategies, and on-chain analytics
+-**Industry**, supporting dashboards, DeFi strategies, and on-chain analytics

 By turning ICP into a first-class data citizen, DeCaf fuels the next wave of insights, innovation, and adoption across Web3.